aakashnarukula-dev/omni-ai/docs/walkthrough.md

 ## Voice command → delete

 You can also issue destructive commands by voice. *"Delete all alarms."
 "Remove any cards matching HDFC."* The command parser recognises the verb (delete / remove / clear / cancel), the target (ALARM / TASK / CARD / DOC / NOTE / ALL), and the scope (all / keyword).
 It always opens a confirm screen showing exactly what will be deleted before you approve.

----

-<sub>Walkthrough images generated with Imagen 4 on Vertex AI.
-Pixel-accurate UI mocks are available under <a href="assets/screens/">assets/screens/</a> — rendered from the design handoff HTML via Playwright.</sub>